zxypro1/OfflineLeetPractice/README.md

 #### Setting Up AI Features

-To use the AI problem generator, you need to set up a DeepSeek API key:
+To use the AI problem generator, you can configure either DeepSeek cloud service or local Ollama models (or both):

+##### Option 1: DeepSeek Cloud Service

 1. **Get API Key**: Obtain an API key from [DeepSeek Platform](https://platform.deepseek.com/)
 2. **Configure Key**: Add your API key to the application using one of these methods: